praekelt/seed-identity-store/README.md

 ```

 ### Changing addresses
-Currently, an address can only be changed by making a Patch request to the Identity and passing in the changed address.
+Currently, an address can only be changed by making a Patch request to the Identity.
 For example, you could change this:
 ```
     details: {
         "addresses": {